 Higher level cognitive functions such as reasoning about actions, environment, goals, or perceptions are crucial in cognitive robotics.
 They necessitate knowledge representation and reasoning capacities for autonomous robots.
 We developed a ROS package integrating oClingo, a reactive ASP solver, with the robotics middleware ROS.
 The resulting system, called ROSoClingo, fulfils the need for high-level knowledge representation and reasoning in cognitive robotics by providing a highly expressive and capable reasoning framework.
 It also makes details of integrating oClingo transparent for the developer.
-The developer does not need to deal with parsing answer sets for actions or transforming other ROS components' results and external events considering oClingo requirements.
-Additionally, for using move_base, a widely used ROS package for navigation tasks, ROSoClingo provides an interface layer which also functions as a guideline for developing interfaces for other ROS components.
-Using reactive ASP and ROSo-Clingo, one can control the behaviour of a robot within one framework and in a fully declarative way.
-This is particularly important compared to Golog based approaches where the developer should take care of implementation (usually in Prolog) details of the control knowledge, and the underlying action formalism separately.
+Using reactive ASP and ROSoClingo, one can control the behaviour of a robot within one framework and in a fully declarative way.
+This is particularly important compared to Golog based approaches where the developer should take care of implementation (usually in Prolog) details of the control knowledge and the underlying action formalism separately.

 We illustrated the usage of ROSoClingo via a case-study conducted with a ROS-based simulation of a robot delivering mail packages in an office environment using Gazebo.